Irving Smith (RAF officer): The Blitz

 By November, the Luftwaffe had significantly increased its nighttime bombing raids and in response, a number of squadrons, including No. 151 Squadron, switched to a night-fighting role.
-It converted to the Boulton Paul Defiant but in addition to its two flights of this type retained one, commanded by Smith, of Hurricanes.
+It converted to the Boulton Paul Defiant fighter but in addition to its two flights of this type retained one, commanded by Smith, of Hurricanes.
 From December, and operating from Wittering, the squadron was tasked with protecting the Midlands region.
 During this time, on 7 March 1941, Smith was awarded the Distinguished Flying Cross (DFC).
 By this time he was nicknamed 'Black', to distinguish him from another pilot with the same name; that pilot was nicknamed 'White'.

 During the heaviest raid of The Blitz, which targeted London on 10 May, Smith shot down a He 111, his first success at night.
-By the middle of the year had been promoted to acting flight lieutenant and commanded a combined flight of Defiants and Hurricanes.
+By the middle of the year he had been promoted to acting flight lieutenant and commanded a combined flight of Defiants and Hurricanes.
 The squadron was now co-operating with No. 1453 Flight which flew Turbinlite-equipped Douglas A-20 Havoc aircraft.
 The use of the Turbinlite in an airborne role was only of limited success and was later abandoned.

 On 19 February 1942, Smith was promoted to acting squadron leader and took command of No. 151 Squadron.
 The same day, while flying a Defiant, he led the squadron in a patrol, providing cover for a convoy making its way along the Norfolk coast.
 Sighting German bombers attacking the convoy, he maneuvered his Defiant into a position where his gunner shot down a Do 17 and damaged a Junkers Ju 88 medium bomber.
-In April, the squadron stood down from operations for a time while converting to the de Havilland Mosquito but was back in action again by the end of the following month.
+In April, the squadron stood down from operations for a time while converting to the de Havilland Mosquito heavy fighter but was back in action again by the end of the following month.
 By this time Smith had been promoted, to acting wing commander.
-He destroyed a He 111 and Do 217 on 24 June, and another He 111 was probably destroyed the same night.
-In mid-July, he was awarded a bar to his DFC.
+He destroyed a He 111 and Dornier Do 217 medium bomber on 24 June, and another He 111 was probably destroyed the same night.
+In mid-July, he was awarded a Bar to his DFC.
 The citation for the bar read:

-Command of No. 487 (NZ) Squadron

-Placed on staff duties at the headquarters of Fighter Command in March 1943, Smith soon requested a return to operations.
-He was given command of the Mosquito-equipped No. 488 (NZ) Squadron in September but this was rescinded when Group Captain Basil Embry, who thought highly of Smith, requested his services for a training role at No. 2 Group.
-He eventually returned to operations as commander of No. 487 (NZ) Squadron in February 1944.
+In March 1943, Smith was placed on staff duties at Bentley Priory, the headquarters of Fighter Command.
+His work involved predicting RAF losses in its fighter operations but he soon requested a return to operations.
+He was given command of the Mosquito-equipped No. 488 Squadron in September but this was rescinded when Group Captain Basil Embry, who thought highly of Smith, requested his services for a training role at No. 2 Group.

+Command of No. 487 Squadron

+Smith eventually returned to operations as commander of No. 487 Squadron in February 1944.
 His new charge was part of No. 2 Group, and was one of the squadrons of No. 140 Mosquito Wing at Hunsdon.
 At the time, it was switching from daylight operations to a nighttime intruder role and many of its subsequent missions involved attacking enemy airfields in occupied France and Holland.